Equity in politics...

 Pictured here are students from St. Joan Antida High School…we support the SJA Skilled Trades Education Program.

 We celebrated the power of philanthropy and learn how women used their money to make change throughout the 20th Century.

 We are looking toward 2030 and determining what we can do to create the future we all want now.
 Please join us…Friday, November 1, 2019.

 Donna Kleczka was an outstanding Event Chair.
 She had an active Committee that created a fabulous experience.
-Thank you for coming…Thursday, November 1, 2018
+Thank you for coming…hope you are using your philanthropy power!

 Why It Matters